dzhokn/handwritten_digit_recognition/README.md

 Better results could be achieved with:
  - different size of the hidden layer
- - extra activation functions (e.g. `softmax()` to be used on the final layer)
+ - more hidden layers
- - randomization of the training set
+ - extra activation functions (e.g. `softmax` to be used on the final layer)

 Feel free to play with these recommendations on your own. :)